About arc42

 3.2.
 Technical Context

-The system consists of several services developed in Java using Spring Boot, a web frontend using HTML, and a relational database.
-Communication between services is handled via REST API and HTTPS.
+The system consists of several services developed in Java using Spring Boot, utilizing Spring Security for authentication and authorization.
+The frontend is developed using HTML, and the backend communicates through direct method calls for internal service interactions, while external communication is handled via REST API over HTTPS.
+A relational database (MySQL) is used for data persistence

 3.2.1.
 Technical Interfaces